raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/working-with-the-command-line.md

 # Working with the command line
 {: .no_toc }

 You will likely be using the command line a lot when working with Raspberry Pi's.
 Below I provide a concise list of the essentials.
-If you are not already a bit familiar with the command line, I recommend the free [Raspberry Pi Command Line book](http://).
+If you are not already a bit familiar with the command line, I recommend the free [ebook](https://magpi.raspberrypi.org/books/command-line-second-edition/pdf){:target="_blank"} from the Raspberry Pi Foundation.
 {: .fs-6 .fw-300 }

 ## Table of contents